LuqueDaniel/lnmc/README.md

 ## Configuration File

-lncm as first argument needs a `.yaml` or `.yml` file.
+lnmc as first argument needs a `.yaml` or `.yml` file.
 The directories, sub-directories and files that will be the target for symbolic links are specified in this file.
 For example.

 ```yaml